-All these forms of abuse can put your loved one’s health at risk.
-While it can be difficult to recognize abuse is occurring, if you’re noticing the signs and believe your loved one needs legal representation, our firm is here for you.
+All these forms of nursing home abuse can put your loved one’s health at risk.
+While it can be challenging to recognize abuse is occurring, if you’re noticing the signs and believe your loved one needs legal representation, our firm is here for you.

 Our Chicago nursing home abuse lawyer will fight for them to get justice.
 Thomas Law Offices is dedicated to providing legal assistance and a voice to those who cannot speak for themselves.
 We’ll be at your side and hold the abusive party responsible for their actions.
-Because these cases require careful investigation, it’s best to contact us as soon as possible so we can begin building your case.
+Because these lawsuits require careful investigation, it’s best to contact us as soon as possible to begin building your claim.

 Nursing Home Neglect